deepshelke/HACK-RUC/frontend/THEME_INTEGRATION_PLAN.md

 # Caffeine Theme Integration Plan

 ## Overview
-This document outlines the plan to integrate the Caffeine theme from tweakcn.com into the HACK-RUC frontend application.
+This document outlines the plan to integrate the Caffeine theme from tweakcn.com into the Fairly frontend application.

 ## Theme Source
 - **Theme Name**: Caffeine